 For the Colorizing procedure you will need:

-Most Sharpie markers are delightfully translucent, allowing you to colorize an area, and yet still have the sparkle and shine of the metal show through.
+Most Sharpie/Mark-It markers are delightfully translucent, allowing you to colorize an area, and yet still have the sparkle and shine of the metal show through.
 Some colors cover better than others.

 We recommend the "jumbo" set of Sharpie markers, featuring 29 colors, for tons of fun.